philharmonie/mailarchiver/README.md

 ## ✨ Why MailArchive?

-MailArchive is the **only open-source email archiving solution** specifically designed for **German tax compliance (GoBD)**.
+MailArchive is an **open-source email archiving solution** specifically designed for **German tax compliance (GoBD)**.
 Whether you're a small business, freelancer, or enterprise, MailArchive ensures your emails are properly archived, tamper-proof, and audit-ready.

 ### 🎯 Perfect For